Indigenous Engagement

 Flexible Timeframes

-Students from across Canada are invited to be a part of the Trans-Canadian Research and Environmental Education (TREE) citizen science project.
-This research investigates trembling aspen in relation to the environmental history of the area where it grows.
+Students from across Canada participated in the Trans-Canadian Research and Environmental Education (TREE) citizen science project.
+The project investigated trembling aspen growth in relation to the environmental history of the area it was located.
 There are learning modules and activities designed to engage students in STEM, social studies, and Indigenous perspectives as well as options for engagement!
 Connect with curriculum across many subjects in Grades 6-12 and contribute your samples to a tree-ring research collaboration!

 Post-Secondary